Obscure Curiosities

 This is a response to a particularly thought-provoking newsletter from one of my favorite Substack writers.
 It’s part of her 28-day Writer’s Notebook challenge to find joy in writing again.
 This particular post from Collected Rejections gave me pause.
 Valorie Clark discusses the word “inevitability,” its roots, and the conclusion she comes to is that…

-• Why Are Poison Types So Common in Gen I Pokemon?
+• Deep Dive: Why Are Poison Types So Common in Generation I Pokemon?

 July 9, 2025